-These camper vans are often lengthened, widened and the roof is raised, giving you much more living space and room to stand up.
-You’ll often find Class B motorhomes with a full bathroom, cooking facilities, a lowered floor and room to sleep up to four people.
+These types of RVs are often lengthened and widened with a raised roof, giving you much more living space and room to stand up.
+You’ll often find Class B motorhomes with a full bathroom, cooking facilities, a lowered floor, and room to sleep up to four people.

 Some of the newer Class B motorhomes can actually get quite larger; up to 31 feet in length!
 They’re not always that large though, and can be as short as 16 feet.

 Advantages of the Class B motorhome are that they’re not as tall as other RVs and they’re typically shorter length can save you some money if you’re travelling on a ferry.
 Also, you’ll generally find it easier to get around in cities and a smaller motorhome will usually be better on gas.